almibe/ligature-rs/README.md

-# stinkpot
+# Stinkpot

-Stinkpot is a minimalist library that supports Turtle, the Terse RDF Triple Language, written in Groovy.
+Stinkpot is a minimalist library that supports Turtle, the Terse RDF Triple Language.

+The goals of this project are as follows:
+* Support the Turtle specification (https://www.w3.org/TR/turtle/)
+* Have a single runtime dependency on the latest groovy-all jar (Stinkpot is implemented in Groovy)
+* Have extensive example based tests written in Spock
+* Support OSGi
+* Excrete a foul-smelling musk from the underside of the carapace when provoked